mfaelan/Crowdfunding_ETL/README.md

-# Project 2
+# Project 2: Crowdfunding ETL
-# Group 3
-# Meredith Faelan & Shannon Hoffman
+# Group 3: Meredith Faelan & Shannon Hoffman
 # README file

+Project Overview:
+This project involves extracting, transforming, and loading data related to crowdfunding campaigns into a PostgreSQL database.
+The ETL process is implemented in Python using Pandas, and the resulting data is stored in CSV files and then loaded into the PostgreSQL database.

-# Files included
+Files included:
     CampaignSQL.png
     crowdfunding_db.sql
     ETL_Mini_Project_MFaelen_SHoffman.ipynb